AmericanCouncils/kalinka/README.md

 be an instance of your app's User class (as the code above assumes), or it can be something as simple as the name of the user as a string.
-The important thing is that it's everything about the user you need to know in order to determine if they're permitted to reach something.
+The important thing is that it's everything about the user you need to know in order to determine if they're allowed to do something.

 Guards may also have an `object`, which is the resource that the subject is trying to get at.
 You'll need an additional Guard for each specific type of resource